 - Fold sides of crust up and over the apples to create a 1-inch border.
 Dot with small pieces of butter

-- Bake the galette for about 1 hour at 400°, until the pastry is browned and crisp and all of the apples are tender.
+- Bake the galette for about 1 hour until the pastry is browned and crisp and all of the apples are tender.
 Transfer the pan to a rack and let the galette cool.
 Serve warm or at room temperature.

 - Drizzle caramel sauce over galette, if desired.